adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```fea
 include(../family.fea);
 ```

+An include directive is valid in any context that otherwise contains statements ending in semicolons: "Top-level" statements; `feature`, `lookup`, `table`, `cvParameter`, and `AxisValue` blocks; and `name` groups.
+(An implementation that processes include statements at the token level is not required to enforce these restrictions.)

 The implementation software is responsible for handling the search paths for the location of the included files.